 While you’re repaying the loan, the lender won’t report the loan nor payment activity to the credit bureaus.

 But if you default on the loan, the lender can repossess your car and this is where credit reporting comes in.
 A repossession is very damaging to your credit score.
 Even worse, it will linger on your credit report for a whopping seven years.
+Read more on how title loans can affect your credit here.

 Can You Take Out a Title Loan On a Financed Car?